BirdeeHub/nixCats-nvim/README.md

 > So nvim wont be able to find it...
 > So, run git add before you build.

-Again, the lua is just [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), with a couple changes.

 It works as a regular config folder without any nix too using the `luaUtils` template and [help: nixCats.luaUtils](./nix/nixCatsHelp/luaUtils.txt).

 `luaUtils` contains the tools and advice to adapt your favorite package managers to give your nix setup the ultimate flexibility from before of trying to download all 4 versions of rust, node, ripgrep, and fd for your overcomplicated config on a machine without using nix...

 In terms of the nix code, you should not have to leave your template's equivalent of [flake.nix](./flake.nix) except OCCASIONALLY [customBuildsOverlay](./overlays/customBuildsOverlay.nix) when the thing you wish to install is not on nixpkgs and the standardPluginOverlay does not work.

-All config folders like `ftplugin/` and `after/` work as designed (see `:h rtp`), if you want lazy loading put it in `optionalPlugins` in a category in the flake and call `vim.cmd('packadd <pluginName>')` from an autocommand or keybind when you want it.
+All config folders like `ftplugin/`, `pack/` and `after/` work as designed (see `:h rtp`), if you want lazy loading put it in `optionalPlugins` in a category in the flake and call `vim.cmd('packadd <pluginName>')` from an autocommand or keybind when you want it.
+(NOTE: PACKADD DOES NOT SOURCE `after` DIRS YOU MUST DO THAT YOURSELF (or use the lazy.nvim wrapper in [luaUtils](./nix/nixCatsHelp/luaUtils.txt))

 It runs on linux, mac, and WSL.
 You will need nix with flakes enabled, git, a clipboard manager of some kind, and a terminal that supports bracketed paste.
 If you're not on linux you don't need to care what those last 2 things mean.
-You also might want a [nerd font](https://www.nerdfonts.com/) for some icons depending on your OS and configuration.
+You also might want a [nerd font](https://www.nerdfonts.com/) for some icons depending on your OS, terminal, and configuration.

 ---